oancholarevelo/interview_bot/README.md

 ## ✨ Features

 - **Modern Graphical User Interface**: A clean and responsive UI built with `ttkbootstrap` for a modern look and feel.
 - **Answer Evaluation Mode**: Toggle a switch to get constructive AI feedback on *your own* interview answers.
 - **Editable & Persistent Persona**: The AI's core personal context is fully editable within the app and is saved automatically for future sessions.
 - **Customizable Questions**: Add, edit, and delete the list of predefined interview questions directly from the settings menu.
 - **Conversation History**: Save your practice sessions to a JSON file and load them later to review your progress.
 - **Model Selection**: Easily switch between different AI models from OpenRouter and Google AI.
 - **Voice Input**: Ask questions using your voice with built-in speech recognition.
 - **Streaming Responses**: AI responses are streamed in real-time as they are generated.
 - **Utility Features**: Includes a splash screen on startup and a "Copy Last Response" button for convenience.
 - **Global Hotkey**: Toggle the visibility of the application window with a global hotkey (**F9**).

 ## 📋 Requirements

 - Python 3.x
-  - The following Python libraries:
+- The Python libraries listed in `requirements.txt`.
-      - `speechrecognition`
-      - `pyaudio`
-      - `keyboard`
-      - `python-dotenv`
-      - `requests`
-      - `google-generativeai`
-      - `ttkbootstrap`
-      - `Pillow`

 ## 🚀 Setup